 - Guide 1: How to Remove BondUpdater Trojan from Windows.

-- Guide 2: Get rid of BondUpdater Trojan from Mac OS X.
+- Guide 2: Get rid of BondUpdater Trojan on Mac OS X.

-- Guide 3: Remove BondUpdater Trojan from Google Chrome.
+- Guide 3: Remove BondUpdater Trojan in Google Chrome.

 - Guide 4: Erase BondUpdater Trojan from Mozilla Firefox.